-When being heated for short periods of time, temperature doesn’t have a huge impact on the nutritional value of olive oil, which is why it is actually one of the healthier oils to fry with.
-Olive oil contains a high amount of polyphenols, a type of antioxidant, which work to protect the oil from oxidation.
-Olive oil also helps form a crust on the outside of the food when frying, sealing in all the flavor and preventing oil from soaking in.
+When heated for short periods, the temperature doesn’t have a huge impact on the nutritional value of olive oil, which is why it is actually one of the healthier oils to use for frying.
+Olive oil is rich in polyphenols, a type of antioxidant that protects the oil from oxidation.
+Additionally, frying with olive oil forms a crust on the food’s exterior, sealing in flavor and preventing the oil from being absorbed.

-- Allow the oil to heat up in the pan before adding food, otherwise the cold food will soak up the oil.
+- Heat the oil in the pan before adding food to prevent the cold food from absorbing the oil.

-- Avoid mixing olive oil with other oils or fats as this will change the smoking point and the nutritional value.
+- Avoid mixing olive oil with other oils or fats, as this will alter its smoking point and nutritional value.

 Olive Oil Health Benefits

 Despite the negative connotations associated with oil and healthy eating, extra virgin olive oil is considered quite healthful.
 Here are some of its health benefits:

 - Nearly ¾ of the total oil content in olive oil is oleic acid (a monounsaturated fat) which is quite resistant to high heat, making it ideal for cooking.
 Oleic acid may also help reduce inflammation.

 - It contains a surprising amount of antioxidants, which may reduce your risk of chronic diseases and may also help reduce inflammation.

 - It may reduce the risk of strokes, which affects nearly 800,000 people in the US every year.